UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 ### Understand decisions

-- In economics (and social science in general), one can be interested in understanding / modelling how and why individuals make decisions
+- In economics (and social science in general), one can be interested in understanding / modelling how and why individuals make decisions.
-- The “problem” is social sciences (as opposed to “hard” sciences) is that human behaviour is subject to complex forces.
+- The “problem” in social sciences (as opposed to “hard” sciences) is that human behaviour is subject to complex forces.
-- How a human makes a decision is not as deterministic as calculating, for instance, how long a rock would take to reach then ground if dropped at a certain altitude and under known conditions.
-Things can get complicated but science you can theoretically calculate this to any level of precision.
+- How a human makes a decision is not as deterministic as calculating, for instance, how long a rock would take to reach the ground if dropped at a certain altitude and under known conditions.
+Things can get complicated but in science you can theoretically calculate this to any level of precision.
 - Here we assume that we know what the objectives and constraints are, and that decisions will depend on our model of the “risk”.
 - The question is then - how do people make decisions in that context?
 - A sub-question, of particular interest in this subject, is why do individuals choose to insure, even though insurance covers are typically charged at a much higher cost than expected value?